 - An employer claims an employment tax incentive in respect of an eligible employee earning less than the minimum wage (or less than R 2 000 where a minimum wage is not applicable).
-The employer will be liable for a penalty equal to 100% of the incentive received for that employee and will be subject to understatement penalties and interest. - If an employer is believed to have displaced an employee to employ an individual eligible for the incentive.
+The employer will be liable for a penalty equal to 100% of the incentive received for that employee and will be subject to understatement penalties and interest. - An employer displaced an employee to employ an individual eligible for the incentive.
 A penalty of R 30 000 will be levied for each employee displaced.